Resources for Regions

 Criteria 1: Strategic assessment

-Applicants need to demonstrate that projects will meet the statutory purpose of the Restart NSW Fund to improve economic growth and productivity in NSW.
+Applicants need to demonstrate that projects will meet the statutory purpose of the Restart NSW Fund (external link) to improve economic growth and productivity in NSW.
 For the purposes of Resources for Regions, funding must be used to improve local infrastructure in regional areas that are mining-related.

 Criteria 2: Economic assessment